afitz0/continue-as-new-test/README.md

 * Many of the above questions aren't directly answered.
 Add counter outputs for things like "how many activites were actually run"
 * Make `--test` accept CSV
+* Fix or remove getting the history size via the CLI